 - Recruiters do not understand what would motivate a candidate to accept an offer

-Why assessment is needed
+Why Assessment is Needed

 Years ago, I applied for an office job in a small company that would require me to wear many hats.
-After working temp for many years, the job seemed to fit the varied administrative duties I done in the past.
+After working temp for many years, the job seemed to fit the varied administrative duties I have done in the past.
 I sent a detailed resume that clearly outlined my skills.

 Things were going well during the interview when the woman asked me if I had experience producing certain customs documents.
 I was dumbfounded.
 This skill was not mentioned in the job description or during the telephone conversation with the recruiter.
-When I said no, she said that experience in that area was essential to the job and she abruptly ended the interview.
+When I said no, she said that experience in that area was essential to the job and then abruptly ended the interview.

 I was angry that I had wasted my time.
 I lost respect for the recruiter who had made such a dumb error.
 If she had not mentioned the need for experience in this area in the interview, she would have discovered it when I started the job.
-The she would have become frustrated with having to train me from scratch.
+Then she would have become frustrated with having to train me from scratch.

 The expectations of recruiters must be reasonable, however.
 A job description that is too nitpicky may exclude candidates who could do with the job with some training.
-Recruiters must also realize that the more demands are placed in the job description, the more that recruiters will be expected to pay in salary.
+Recruiters must also realize that the more demands are placed in the job description, the more that candidates will be expected to pay in salary.

 Starting the search

 Larger companies are using online application forms to find the right candidates.
-These forms could automatically filter out many of the time wasters, but recruiters must be careful not to eliminate good candidates as well.
+These forms could automatically filter out many of the time-wasters, but recruiters must be careful not to eliminate good candidates as well.

 A good job description should: